BioAlgs/Parallelism/README.md

 ![alt text](./images/curve1.png "eq 3")

-We generate signals for each group with gaussian white noise and doing the sstest using the following code:
+We generate signals for each group with gaussian white noise and doing the parallelsm test using the following code:

 ```R